devth/devth.github.com/_posts/2014-10-05-on-learning.md

 There are two primary modes of thought:

-0. Focused: this mode is engaged when you're doing something you already know how to do, quickly accessing the learned connections in your brain.
+0. **Focused**: this mode is engaged when you're doing something you already know how to do, quickly accessing the learned connections in your brain.
 The connections are very tightly spaced in the prefrontal cortex.

-0. Diffuse: this mode is for open minded thought that allows you to make new connections in your brain.
+0. **Diffuse**: this mode is for open minded thought that allows you to make new connections in your brain.
 You can think of this mode as exercising your brain muscle and letting your mind wonder.
 Edison and Dalí are famous examples of thinkers who practiced the diffuse mode: they would hold